 - Peel potatoes and onion and process with grating blade in food processor or grate by hand with box grater.
 Set aside.

-- In large mixing bowl, beats eggs and add grated potato, onion and rest of ingredients.
+- In large mixing bowl, beat eggs and add grated potato, onion and rest of ingredients.
 Add more matzo meal or flour if mixture seems too wet.

 - Form 3-4” patties with your hands and squeeze out excess moisture.